sisterai/estate-assistant-system/README.md

 - **Retrieval‑Augmented Generation (RAG):** Uses Pinecone for kNN‑based vector retrieval, then fuses retrieved data into generated responses.
 - **k‑Means Clustering & kNN:** Automatically groups similar listings and finds closest matches to refine recommendations.
+  - All features are also normalized to a range of 0-1 for better clustering and kNN performance.
 - **Decision AI Agent:** Decides whether to fetch RAG data (via `queryProperties`); if yes, it pulls in the Pinecone results, otherwise it skips straight to the Mixture‑of‑Experts pipeline.
 - **Mixture of Experts (MoE):** Dynamically routes each query through a master model to select specialized sub‑models (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) for maximal relevance.
 - **Feedback Loop & Reinforcement Learning:** Users rate responses; thumbs‑up/down adjust expert weights per conversation, and the system continuously learns to improve accuracy.